astronomer/docs/astro/universal-metrics-export.md

 - Airflow application level metrics
 - Infrastructure level metrics

 Both application and infrastructure metrics have metadata labels associated with them.
-The following list shows the default standard set of labels that Astro attaches to each metric, however, each metric can also include metric-specific labels as well:
+The following list shows the default standard set of labels that Astro attaches to each metric; however, each metric can also include metric-specific labels as well:

 - `cloud_provider`
 - `cloud_region`